For Patient

 When observing the fundus immediately after onset, the entire fundus appears whitish due to the spread of edema caused by ischemia.
 The central part of the retina is red as usual because there is no edema in the inner layer of the retina and is called a cherry red spot.
 The blood flow through arteries and veins is also interrupted.

-(Photo courtesy of Dr. Hanako Ikeda, Department of ophthalmology and visual sciences, Kyoto University)
+Left Photo: Dr. Hanako Ohashi Ikeda, Department of Ophthalmology and Visual Sciences, Kyoto University.

 What are the symptoms of CRAO?